omarjmedina/Online-Retail-Analysis/README.md

  - Consider removing or repackaging slow-moving items.

 ### 4. Geographic Analysis
-- ✅ `Top Countries by Sales:` Some regions outperform others, in this case UK.
+- ✅ `Top Countries by Sales:` Some regions outperform others, in this case `UK` outperform all countries.
 - ✅ `Low-Sales Regions:` Need targeted marketing or expansion efforts.

 📌 **Recommendations:**